 Additional Opportunity: Israel Institute Fellowship

-With funding from the Israel Institute and in partnership with Penn’s Jewish Studies Program, the Katz Center is offering an additional opportunity for a teaching fellowship in 2021–2022 for Israeli scholars.
+With funding from the Israel Institute and in partnership with Penn’s Jewish Studies Program, the Katz Center is offering an additional opportunity for a teaching fellowship in 2022–2023 for Israeli scholars.
 The recipient will be a full participant in the Center’s fellowship program and will teach one undergraduate course per semester on an Israel-related subject.
-To be eligible for the Israel Institute/Katz Center fellowship applicants must be Israeli citizens with a PhD in a field or subject related to Israel and/or who is currently employed at an Israeli institution of higher learning or research center.
+To be eligible for the Israel Institute/Katz Center fellowship the applicant must be an Israeli citizen with a doctorate degree in a field or subject related to Israel and/or is currently employed at an Israeli institution of higher learning or research center.
 Applicants to this fellowship are required to submit a sample syllabus along with a statement of past teaching experience and teaching style.
-Details are included in full fellowship application at the link below.
+Details are included in the fellowship application at the link below.

 For additional questions, please visit the Frequently Asked Questions page.

 New Opportunity for Penn Faculty

 The Katz Center for Advanced Judaic Studies, a part of the University of Pennsylvania, announces a new opportunity aimed at Penn faculty who want to become involved in the Center's annual fellowship program but cannot commit to the full-time participation that the regular fellowship requires.
 For more information, click here.